leolost2605/SBAid/README.md

 To run SBAid you will need some dependencies.
 Most of them should be installed (or are only available) via [msys2](https://www.msys2.org/).
 For setting up msys see the documentation on the linked page.
-Then install the following dependencies
+Then install the following dependencies in the ucrt version:

-(Right now non exhaustive)
+- gtk4
+- python3
+- gobject
+- libadwaita
+- libshumate
+- python-seaborn
+- python-aiofiles

--
+- python-aiosqlite

 ## File input